Manoj8079/GmailApiBot/README.md

 ## Installation

-1. Navigate to the project directory:
+1. Install dependencies using npm:

     ```
-    cd gmail-auto-reply
-    ```

-2. Install dependencies using npm:

-    ```
     npm install
     ```

-3. Add your Gmail API credentials:
+2. Add your Gmail API credentials:

     - create the credentials.json file.
     - Replace path/to/your/credentials.json with the actual path to your Gmail API credentials JSON file.